arutarimu/MenuParser/README.md

 ![json.png](https://i.imgur.com/1TZeqke.png)

-As you can see, the OCR is far from perfect.
+### As you can see, the OCR is far from perfect.
 You *will* have to do some tweaking before copying and pasting.
+However, this is far better than having to manually input letter by letter.

 ## Requirements